 David is based in England in the heart of historic Wiltshire.

-Housed in a converted 400-year-old thatched threshing barn, the studio is a fully floating acoustically designed space.
-Technically it is based around a Mac running Logic Pro.
+David’s studio is based around a Mac running Logic Pro.
 Microphones are by Neuman and AKG and the 5.1 monitoring system is by PMC with Hafler amplification.

 Along with a vast array of software instruments and samples, the studio is home to an eclectic collection of instruments from trombones to ukuleles and from anklungs to xaphoons via Tibetan prayer bowls and David’s beloved 1890 double bass.